jdc-cunningham/micro-crypto-trading/devlog/fails.md

 ### Fails
 02/13/2022
+Had to catch it up and fix the data

 Some transactions are complete but not removing the tx id so it's not selling

 The next sell price was missed, I had to cancel it so it would reach the closest sell price, for MDT